Believing in accessibility for all

 6.0 Prioritising Repairs and Inspections

-Requests for repairs that are the landlord’s responsibility will be prioritised as follows:
+Requests for repairs that are the Landlord’s responsibility will be prioritised as follows:

 6.1 Emergency Repairs

 Emergency repairs are attended to within 24 hours, but most service requests will receive a same day response and will be prioritised based on risk, i.e. the impact of the repair on the occupant’s vulnerability.
-We class a repair as being an ‘emergency’ if it is likely to cause an immediate health and safety risk to the occupants, neighbours or the public or if serious damage to the property is likely.

-Emergency repairs include, but are not limited to;
+Emergency repairs include, but are not limited to:

 • Blocked flues to an open fire or boiler